Teton Dam (Lower Teton River Canyon) Rock Climbing

 Dean and his wife Heather deserve a mountain of credit for their work at the dam.
 Many hours were put in engineering landings, brushing holds and even doing a little climbing.

-Most of the FAs listed here are from the 2010 revival, although it's more than likely that most of them had already been done.
-If one with better knowledge wishes to amend the record, speak up.
+Most of the FAs listed here are from the 2010 revival, although it's likely that most of the good stuff had already been done.
+If one with better knowledge wishes to amend the record, please speak up.

 It's not the most pristine setting; debris from the 1976 disaster is still everywhere, along with plenty of spent shotgun shells.
 However you will have it basically to yourself.
 Camping is ok; There are fire rings scattered around and plenty of driftwood to keep the good times rolling.
 Have fun and don't make a mess.